 But what do these statistics mean for ordinary investors?
 Well, for starters, it means less capital is flowing into conventional asset allocations and old-school portfolio managers.
 If this macro-level trend persists, it will likely translate to a reduction in assets under management and inferior performance margins for traditional investing strategies, at least relative to the performance of modern, machine-led investing platforms.

-While human attitudes and psychology will always have a role in influencing major investing trends, the day-to-day movement of major assets is increasingly determined by the actions of automated robo advisory services and sophisticated machine-led trading algorithms.
+While human attitudes and psychology of prime brokers will always have a role in influencing major investing trends, the day-to-day movement of major assets is increasingly determined by the actions of automated robo advisory services and sophisticated machine-led trading algorithms.
 With machine-led platforms set to overtake traditional funds, investing through a robo advisory service is fast becoming one of the most efficient ways to build an affordable yet competitive investment portfolio.